TechnoGecko/TechnoGecko/README.md

 - 🎮 Continually working on a passion project in Unity called [Gnash](https://github.com/TechnoGecko/MicrobialNightmare).

-- 👯 I’m looking to begin collaborating with other people and stop being a lonely self-taught dev:
+- 👯 I’m looking to begin collaborating with other people and stop being a lonely self-taught dev.
+Always looking for:
     - Open-source projects
     - Web3 projects
     - That one weird game idea you had!